 We passed each other in the hallway.
 She knocked my shoulder and my fingertips brushed the back of her hand.
 For that moment, I was paralysed.

-She moves and I'm free from the horror movie that's playing in my head.
-I turn and stare at her as walks by.
-I want to reach out and grab her so that I can warn her of what will come to pass.
-But the moment slips right through my fingers as she rounds the corner and disappears from my line of sight.
+The horror movie ends as she walks off and the contact breaks.
+All I can do is stand there in dazed paralysis and watch her go.
+Every fibre of my body is screaming at me to grab her and pull her back so that I can warn her of what will come to pass, but the moment slips right through my fingers as she rounds the corner and disappears from my line of sight.

-I know that voice.
-There are very few people who actually pronounce my name as e-vah-lyn like they're supposed to.
-Most of my Japanese peers stick to an odd staccato-rhythmed e-vu-rin.
-Some of them even shorten it to just Rin—not that they have my permission to do so…
+There's only one person that could be.
+Generally, people here don't talk to me, and amongst those that do, there are very few people who actually pronounce my name as e-vah-lyn like they're supposed to.
+Most of my Japanese peers stick to an odd staccato-rhythmed e-bu-rin.
+Some of them—particularly this guy—even shorten it to Rin, despite the fact that I never gave them permission to do so.

-I look to my left and find myself level with the collar of a white shirt beneath an unbuttoned gakuran.
-A few more inches up and I'm staring up into the face of a boy with eyes so brown that they're almost black, and a head full of unruly bleached-orange hair that's sticking up every which way, as if he's just rolled out of bed.
-Knowing him, he probably has.
+A glance to the left and my gaze is level with the collar of a white shirt beneath an unbuttoned gakuran.
+A few more inches up and I'm staring up into the face of a boy with eyes so brown that they're almost black, set beneath a head full of unruly bleached-orange hair that's sticking up every which way, as if he's just rolled out of bed.
+Although, knowing him, he probably has.

 "Good morning, Ryo."

-"Stop being stupid and just do as sensei says."
-Ignoring his whines about how gakurans are hot and stuffy, I start buttoning his shirt for him.
-Then the familiar scent of tobacco wafts off his clothes and I yank down on his collar so I can head-butt him in the chin.
-"Bastard, you've been out smoking cigarettes again!
-Haven't I told you that those things are going to kill you?"
+Yanking down on his collar, I head-butt him in the chin.
+"You've been smoking again, haven't you?"
+I accuse.
+"Didn't I say that those things are going to kill you?"
 I mean it literally too.
 Eleven years, four months and eighteen days from now, Akatsuki Ryo is going to die from lung cancer.

-He flicks me in the centre the forehead and blows a cigarette-scented breath in my face.
-The smell makes me want to gag; it's like standing in front of an exhaust pipe.
+He flicks me in the centre of the forehead and blows a cigarette-scented breath in my face.
 "Come on," he says, rolling his eyes, "how many people get lung cancer from smokes?"

 "About twenty-five per cent of men who smoke more than five cigarettes a day, and I know you smoke more than that.
-I'm telling you, you're one of those twenty-five per cent.
+I'm telling you that you're one of those twenty-five per cent.
 Quit if you value your life."

 He just pats the top of my head patronisingly.
 "Okay, okay.
 Whatever you say, Rin-chan.
 Ryo-nii will stop smoking."